 The Operating Performance Ratio is one of the key benchmarks for the Fit for the Future Program.
-The LTFP forecasts that Council achieves an operating surplus on a consolidated basis for 2022/23 onwards, however the General Fund only achieves that result from 2029/30 onwards (year eight).
+The LTFP forecasts that Council achieves an operating surplus on a consolidated basis from 2026/27 onwards, however Council projects an operating deficit for the General Fund for the entire forecast.
 This means that Council needs to look at expense savings, extra revenue, or both, to ensure sustainability for the General Fund.